OmniVLA: Physically-Grounded Multimodal VLA with Unified Multi-Sensor Perception for Robotic Manipulation: Related Work

-Prior work has not explored the integration of novel sensing modalities like thermal, mmWave, and acoustic, which provide unique sensing information for manipulation tasks.
-Also, existing approaches often require training sensor encoders for each modality, which need a large amount of data.
+Prior works have not explored the integration of novel sensing modalities like thermal, acoustic, and mmWave, which provide unique sensing information for manipulation tasks.
+Also, existing approaches often require training sensor encoders for each modality, which needs a large amount of data.
 In contrast, we propose a data-efficient approach towards beyond-RGB perception.
-Moreover, previous works propose complex and specific model architectures for extra sensor and image fusion, which are not generalizable to diverse sensors.
-In contrast, we propose Sensor-Masked Image, a simple and unified sensor fusion strategy for Vision-Language-Action models.
+Moreover, previous works propose complex and specific model architecture for extra sensor and image fusion, which is not generalizable to diverse sensors.
+In contrast, we propose sensor-masked images, a simple and unified sensor fusion strategy for VLA models.